 Festivals Of Nepal

-The Festivals of Nepal, Everyone says Nepal is a beautiful garden of flowers and an open museum.
+The Festivals of Nepal: Everyone says Nepal is a beautiful garden of flowers and an open museum.
 We have many cases, cultures, and religions.
 So, Nepal is rich in cultural diversity.
-People live in the Himalayas, Hilly, and the Terai regions from east to west.
+People live in the Himalayas, Hilly, and Terai regions from east to west.
 They celebrate many different festivals.
 Festivals in Nepal begin with religion and move with a blessed spirit into a pleasant family.
-Nepalese religion has been influenced by and has always been the core of Nepali culture.
-Some of the major festivals of Nepal are Dashain, Tihar, Maghe Sankranti, Lhosar, Maha Shivaratri, Fagu Poornima (Holi), Buddha Jayanti, and Teej.
+We are providing a Mount Everest tour by helicopter during the festival to enjoy the views of the Mount Everest Himalayan range from Kathmandu.

 Dashain Festival

-Tihar Festivals Of Nepal
+Tihar Festivals

-Tihar Festival is the second main festival in Nepal.
-It is held in November.
+Tihar Festival is Nepal’s second main festival, held in November.
 It is a festival of lights, colorful decorations, fancy sweets, and juicy fruits.
-Tihar is a festival of 5 days, whereas the first and second day is the day of bird crow and dog puja, and the third and fourth day is Goddess Laxmi and Govardhan puja.
-And the fifth day is Bhai-tika, where we exchange the tika between brothers and sisters.
-So it is also known as Bhai Tika in Nepal.
-On the day of Bhai Tika, sisters, and brothers get together and accept tika from each other.
-This day is called Brother’s Day.
-Brother and sister honor each other on this day, and every sister is praying for a long and prosperous life for her brothers to the god and goddess.
+Tihar is a festival of five days.
+The first and second days are the days of bird crow and dog puja, and the third and fourth days are Goddess Laxmi and Govardhan puja.
+The fifth day is Bhai-tika, where we exchange the tika between brothers and sisters.

-Maghe Sankranti Festivals Of Nepal
+Maghe Sankranti Festivals

-Lhosar Festivals Of Nepal
+Lhosar Festivals

-Lhosar Festival Nepal is a small country, but there are a lot of different communities of people used to living together.
-They celebrate their festival in their costumes.
-Similarly, the celebration of Tamang, Magar, Gurung, and other Himalayan communities of Nepal.
-It is celebrated in December, February, and March.
-There are three types of Lhosar festivals Tamu Lhosar, Soman Lhosar, and Galpo Lhosar.
+There are three types of Lhosar festivals: Tamu Lhosar, Soman Lhosar, and Galpo Lhosar.
 As part of the festivities, the Buddhist community holds prayer meetings at monasteries and stupas specially decorated for the Lhosar events.
 People decorated homes with beautiful colors, and relatives and friends exchanged greetings with each other.
 Lhosar is a festive occasion for people to sing and dance, dressing up for many days.
 Cultural performances are also held during the Lhosar festival.
 However, the Tamu Lhosar celebrate Gurung people in the Annapurna region and Sonam Lhosar Tamang people In the Langtang region of Nepal.

 Maha Shivaratri FestivalsOf Nepal